-Field Name Туре Description Change: Read-only Contains the change number if editing an existing changelist, or new if creating a new changelist.
+Field Name Туре Description Change: Read-only Contains the changelist number if editing an existing changelist, or new if creating a new changelist.
 Client: Read-only Name of current client workspace.
 User: Read-only Name of current Perforce user.

-Field Name Туре Description Status: Read-only value pending, submitted, or new.
+I Field Name Туре Description : Status: Read-only value pending, submitted, or new.
 Not editable by the user.
-The status is new when the changelist is created, pending when it has been created but has not yet been submitted to the depot with p4 submit, and submitted when its contents have been stored in the depot with p4 submit.
-Description: Writable, mandatory Textual description of changelist.
+The status is new when the changelist is created, pending when it has been created but has not yet been submitted to the depot with p4 submit, and submitted when its contents have been stored in the depot with p4 submit. ] Description: Writable, mandatory Textual description of changelist.
 This value must be changed before submission, and cannot be changed after submission, except by the Perforce superuser.
 Jobs: List A list of jobs that are fixed by this changelist.
 The list of jobs that appears when the form is first displayed is controlled by the p4 user form's JobView: setting.
 Jobs may be deleted from or added to this list.
 Files: List The list of files being submitted in this changelist.
 Files may be deleted from this list, and files that are found in the default changelist can be added.

 -d Delete the changelist.
-This is usually allowed only with pending changelists that contain no files, but the superuser can delete changelists under other circumstances with the addition of the -f flag. -f Force flag.
+This is usually allowed only with pending changelists that contain no files, but the superuser can delete changelists under other circumstances with the addition of the $-f$ flag. -f Force flag.
 Allows the description of a submitted changelist to be edited.
 Editing a submitted changelist requires admin or super access. -f -d Forcibly delete a previously submitted changelist.
 Only a Perforce administrator or superuser can use this command, and the changelist must have had all of its files removed from the system with p4 obliterate. -0 Write a changelist description to standard output. -i Read a changelist description from standard input.
 Input must be in the same format used by the p4 change form.

 - S Allows jobs to be assigned arbitrary status values on submission of the changelist, rather than the default status of closed.
+On new changelists, the fix status is displayed as the special s ignore.
+(If the status is left unchanged, the job is not fixed by submission of the changelist.)
 This option works in conjunction with the $-s$ option to p4 fix, and is intended for use by Perforce Defect Tracking Integration (P4DTI). g-opts See the Global Options section.